Section 705: Employment Accommodation

 Safeguard the information from further access (whether intentional or unintentional).

 This policy deals with the accommodation of persons with disabilities.
 The policy and guidelines are intended to help managers meet the employer's legal obligations, providing reasonable accommodation and/or return to work options for employees.
 This policy applies to all employees appointed under The Public Service Act and persons with disabilities applying for employment with GoS.

 Note: Employees seeking accommodation for religious or family requirements should consult with their Manager.
-Additional information in regard to family leave may be found in PS 702-1 Leave of Absence with or without Pay Pressing Necessity and Personal/Family Leave.
+Additional information in regard to family leave may be found in PS 702-1 Guidelines for Leaves of Absences Due to Pressing necessity Personal/Family Responsibilities.

 Accommodation may be required to assist an employee to stay at work while experiencing limitations and managing symptoms of an illness or injury, or to assist an employee who is away from the workplace due to illness or injury return to work as soon as they are able to perform meaningful, productive work safely within medical restrictions.
 Requests for accommodation must be supported by medical documentation which clearly states the need for an accommodation any medical restrictions and prognosis from a medical doctor and/or a licensed healthcare practitioner.

 The employer is required to provide reasonable accommodation upon identification of need, during the assessment process (interviews, skill testing, etc.) and explore all reasonable accommodation options for employment to the point of undue hardship, where medical documentation, including medical restrictions, is provided.